thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Epic.md

 - Implementation must follow design.
   - If a change is required, then an alteration to the design (with approval from the managing director) must be completed first.
-- All code must be tested.
+- All code must be tested before an attempt to pull into the upstream repositories.